taruchit/FlaskTutorial/README.md

 Then, we imported render_template function in flaskblog.py.
 Finally, in /home route, we called render_template() and passed the file home.html as the argument.

+Now, we will learn if else: -
+We write if else condition in title.
+If the condition is met then parameter sent along with function is displayed.
+If the condition is not met, then else gets executed and default string gets displayed.